cs207team3/cs207-FinalProject/README.md

 ### User's Guide

 **Introduction:**
+...Please see the chart below for equation symbols and their meaning...
 The purpose of our library is to return the reaction rate of a system of N species undergoing M reactions.
 The reactions should be irreversible and elementary of the form:

 ![img](https://github.com/cs207team3/cs207-FinalProject/blob/master/equations/reaction_form.png "Reaction Form")